|Song-shan ( 嵩山 Sōng Shān )

 China's Central Daoist Sacred Mountain

-Song-shan -- the 2nd-most-famous sacred site of this mountain.
-It is
+of Song-shan -- the 2nd-most-famous sacred site of this mountain.

-20 centuries old, and contains a large shrine for this mountain's spirit.
+It is 20 centuries old, and contains a large shrine for this mountain's

-This complex was designated by UNESCO as a World Heritage Site in
+spirit.
+This complex was designated by UNESCO as a World Cultural

 Of the sacred Five Imperial-Daoist Mountains, Song-shan occupies the the middle or central